ayeff/CS454/Week03/homework.md

 #####Guidelines

-[0] Implment a help option.
+ 1. Implement a help option. <br/>
+`node clis.js --help`

-[1] Implment the command that allows you to get a Math Fact
+ 2. Implement the command that allows you to get a Math Fact. <br/>
-    node cli.js --math 1729
+`node cli.js --math 1729`

-[2] Implment the command that allows you to get a Trvia Fact.
+ 3. Implement the command that allows you to get a Trvia Fact <br/>
-    node cli.js --trivia 35000
+`node cli.js --trivia 35000`

-[3] Implment the command that allows you to get a Date Fact or Year Fact depending on how the argument passed (01/30 versus 2010)
+ 4. Implement tthe command that allows you to get a Date Fact or Year Fact depending on how the argument passed (01/30 versus 2010) <br/>
-    node cli.js --date 01/30 // returns date fact
+`node cli.js --date 01/30 // returns date fact` <br/>
-    node cli.js --date 2012  // returns year fact
+`node cli.js --date 2012  // returns year fact`

-[4] The app should allow a user to save the facts as a .json file by passing a save flag.
+ 5. The app should allow a user to save the facts as a .json file by passing a save flag.
 The save flag should be compatible with the above commands.

-    a.
-The saved entry should appended the date it was saved to the fact object.
+- The saved entry should appended the date it was saved to the fact object.
-    b.
-The saved file should be valid JSON.
+- The saved file should be valid JSON.

 *IF the file is not created yet then the save flag will create the file and save the fact.

 *IF the file already exists it will add the fact to JSON inside the file.
 All other facts inside the file will still be present.

     node cli.js --trivia 35000 --save